almende/eve/concepts/protocol.md

 Eve agents communicate with each other using the [JSON-RPC](#Documentation) protocol.
 This is a simple and readable protocol, using JSON to format requests and responses.
 JSON (JavaScript Object Notation) is a lightweight, flexible data-interchange format.
 It is easy for humans to read and write, and easy for machines to parse and generate.
 JSON-RPC version 2.0 is the minimally required version, because Eve uses named parameters.

-A request from Agent X to agent Y can look as follows.
+A request from Agent X to agent Y can look as follows:<br>
-Agent X addresses method "add" from agent Y, and provides two values as parameters.
+Agent X addresses method **add** from agent Y, and provides two values as parameters.
 Agent Y executes the method with the provided parameters, and returns the result.